stellar-deprecated/stellard/Roadmap.md

 ### How you can help
 - Submit issues
-- [Fix issues.](https://github.com/stellar/stellard/labels/help%20wanted) We mark the best ones to get started contributing with the `help wanted` label.
+- [Fix issues.](https://github.com/stellar/stellard/labels/contribute) We mark the best ones to get started contributing with the `contribute` label.
 - Write tests!